inglettronald/DulkirMod/README.md

 - Hurt Camera instensity slider
 - Abiphone Do Not Disturb mode
 - Bridge Bot Formatter
-- Scalable Tooltips!
+- Scalable Tooltips/Scrollable Tooltips
-  - (This also overwrites/replaces Scrollable Tooltips, so you can remove that from your mods folder if you wish)
+  - (intended to replace and improve sk1er's)

 ### Dungeon Features
 - Nametag cleaner for misc. dungeon stuff that is non-starred (Specifically missed by skytils)